Preterm Birth Prevention Center

 Our team is also involved in cutting-edge research that employs clinical, translational, and basic science methodologies to understand and decrease preterm delivery.

-Preterm birth and its complications are the number one cause of death of babies in the United States.
-The Preterm Birth Prevention Center at Columbia University Medical Center is fighting to reduce instances of premature birth through cutting-edge research and by providing critical clinical interventions to lower patients’ risk.
-Join us in the fight to end preterm birth by making a gift.
+Preterm birth and its complications are the leading cause of death of babies in the United States.
+The Preterm Birth Prevention Center at Columbia University Irving Medical Center is fighting to reduce instances of premature birth through cutting-edge research and by providing critical clinical interventions to lower patients’ risk.
+Join us in the fight to end preterm birth.

 If you would like to learn more about opportunities to support our department, please contact: